 An easier route would be to use your computer’s dedicated equalizer or to find similar software made by companies online.
 Some of this is freeware, so you may not have to pay anything at all to boost your speaker’s audio.
 Most desktop and laptops have driver software that’s compatible with all 2.1 speakers; it’s unlikely that you’ll have to install any software or them to properly connect to your system.

 Getting your volume at an acceptable level to the point where you won’t have to alter it on a regular basis is hard, but possible.
 Many 2.1 speakers have two volume controls, one for the satellites and the other for the sub.
 If your music genres change often, you’ll probably have to adjust according to the style changes.

 But for people playing playlists with the same music style, this shouldn’t happen very often.
 Gamers don’t have anything to worry about, either.
 If there’s too much base in the subs, simply tune it down a bit.
 If your speakers don’t have a separate volume dial for this, then it’s recommended that you take care of most adjustments with your computer’s audio software.

-The Swans Speakers are white and gold-highlighted 2.1 speakers for people who like good likes and excellent audio quality.
+The Swans Speakers are black and silver-highlighted 2.1 speakers for people who like good likes and excellent audio quality.
 No matter what genre you listen to, the speaker and sub’s tone will always sound well with minimal tuning required.
 There’s hardly anything negative to say about them, and their build quality ensures that you’ll have them around for many years to come.